Need to talk? Call 1800 882 436.

 Medicare during pregnancy

-Medicare is a health insurance scheme funded by the Australian government.
+Medicare is health insurance funded by the Australian Government.
 Find out what is covered by Medicare during pregnancy and after your baby is born.

 Read more on Pregnancy, Birth & Baby website